How to Differentiate Your Destination by Creating an Easter Guide

 Add Adults-only Fun to Your Guide

-From boozy brunches to pub crawls, every bunny can get into the Easter spirit even if you don’t still believe.
+From boozy brunches, cocktail (get it tail) trails, and pub crawls, every bunny can get into the Easter spirit even if you don’t still believe.
 Appeal to solo adventurers and adult-only travelers by promoting awesome activities for adults at your destination.

 Adults-only activities could include: